telerik/kendo-ui-core/docs/controls/editors/combobox/virtualization.md

     }
 ```

-## The valueMapper Function

-> Since **Kendo UI R3 2016** the valueMapper is not mandatory.
-It is required only if the widget has initial value or if the value method is used.

-### Overview

-The `valueMapper` was introduced because, unlike simple Data and UI virtualization, the ComboBox needs to maintain the selected item and also to display the selected data item based on value alone.
-To display the selected text, the widget needs to retrieve the selected data item which is part of a particular data page that is unknown to you.
-The required information is gathered with the [`valueMapper`](#valuemapper) callback that passes the selected value and requests the corresponding `row` index or `dataItem` of that value.

-By default the widget expects the valueMapper to return the corresponding "row" from this index you are able to calculate the page number and in this way pre-fetch only that particular page by sending an additional Ajax request.

-Since **Kendo UI R3 2016** the developer can use the `mapValueTo` option to configure the widget to expect that the valueMapper will return the corresponding "dataItem".
-It will be used by the widget to render the pre-selected values.
-In this scenario the widget will always request first data page which means that when the user opens the widget's list, the list will not be scrolled to the selected value.

-### Sample Case `mapValueTo: "index"` (default)
+### Sample Cases

+#### Map Values to index

+The `mapValueTo: "index"` configuration is set by default.
 The `valueMapper` is called when you want to select a data item that is not present in the data source.

 The exemplary case below demonstrates the process.

-The widget is configuredas follows:
+The widget is configured as follows:
 - The `pageSize` is set to `50`.
 - The selected value is `foo`.